jpcairesf/oop-design-exercises/README.md

 # OOP Design Exercises

-## Purpose

-Welcome to the **OOP Design Exercises** repository!
+Welcome to **OOP Design Exercises**!
 This repository was created to address the lack of practical exercises focused on object-oriented programming (OOP) design.
 Whether you’re preparing for technical interviews or simply looking to sharpen your OOP skills, this repository offers a collection of exercises that will help you apply SOLID principles and coding best practices in real-world scenarios.

 ## How to Use This Repository